 While I stayed near Comillas, I, unfortunately, didn’t spend more time in the town itself.
 Duncan of Urban Travel Blog did, however.
 He declared it his favourite place in Cantabria.

 Recommended Accommodations in Comillas

 La Solana Montañesa – This property is 7 minutes walk from the beach.
-Posada Rural La Solana Montañesa is 150 m from the centre of Comillas, on Cantabria’s beautiful Green Coast.
 It offers views of Gaudí’s El Capricho and the Sobrellano Palace.

 La Montañesuca – This tiny hotel offers four double rooms and a classic-style dècor.
-The inn is only a 10-minute walk from the beach in Comillas and on a centric location within the villa.
+It’s only a 10-minute walk from the beach in Comillas and is centrally located.

 Hotel Josein – Each room here has direct views of the Cantabrian coast and Comillas Beach as it is only a few steps away.
-Plus, children under 10 years stay for free when using existing bedding.
+Of interest to families is children 10 years or younger stay for free when using existing bedding.

 See more accommodation options in Comillas.

 Surrounded by the Cantabrian mountains, Cicera’s 68 inhabitants live a peaceful life.
 While I didn’t count, it’s quite possible that the residents are outnumbered by cats.
 You will pass it if you’re hiking the Camino Lebaniego.
 There’s a restaurant/bar where you can refuel.

 Recommended Accommodations in Cicera